 It is often used in environmental chemistry to analyze contamination levels in water samples but it can be used in many applications in analytical chemistry where the amount of an element in a sample needs to be determined.

-In addition the instrument is used in physical chemistry to study the interaction of light with molecules in the gas and liquid phase.
+In addition, the instrument is used in physical chemistry to study the interaction of light with molecules in the gas phase.

-The chemistry department at Pacific University is equipped with molecular modeling software from CAChe scientific.
-Students are introduced to the modeling system during general chemistry and begin using it in conjunction with laboratory work during their organic, physical and advanced inorganic chemistry courses.
-We also offer a short course on computer modeling which we call Reactivity Modeling.
+Chemistry students at Pacific use molecular modeling software from CAChe scientific and Gaussian in their coursework.
+Students are introduced to modeling software during general chemistry and continue to use it in conjunction with laboratory work during their organic, physical and advanced inorganic chemistry courses.